 Clean and disinfect anything used for transporting laundry with your usual products, in line with the cleaning guidance above.

-Personal waste from individuals with symptoms of COVID-19 and waste from cleaning of areas where possible cases have been (including disposable cloths and tissues):
+Personal waste from individuals with symptoms of COVID-19 and waste from cleaning of areas where they have been (including PPE, disposable cloths and used tissues):

 - Should be put in a plastic rubbish bag and tied when full

 - The plastic bag should then be placed in a second bin bag and tied

-- It should be put in a suitable and secure place and marked for storage until the individual’s test results are known.
+- This should be put in a suitable and secure place and marked for storage until the individual’s test results are known

-Waste should be stored safely and kept away from children.
-You should not put your waste in communal waste areas until negative test results are known or the waste has been stored for at least 72 hours.
+This waste should be stored safely and kept away from children.
+It should not be placed in communal waste areas until negative test results are known, or the waste has been stored for at least 72 hours.

-- if the individual tests negative, this can be put in with the normal waste
+If the individual tests negative, this can be put indisposed of immediately with the normal waste.